mshong/mshong/README.md

 - 👯 I’m @mshong.
 - 🌱 I have a Ph.D. degree in electrical engineering.
-- 🔭 I’m currently working on a fabless company relating video display controllers.
+- 🔭 I’m currently working on a fabless company.
-- 😄 I’ve been designed some IPs such as bicubic scaler, color temperature controller, recently.
+- 😄 I’ve been designed some IPs such as bicubic scaler, recently.
 - 🤔 I'm interested in machine learning such as super resolution now.
 - 📫 How to reach me: mshong328@gmail.com